staidigital/shoutout/README.md

 https://nodejs.org/en/
 https://github.com/MSOpenTech/redis/releases
 before running the server.
-Enter "npm install" in terminal to host the server, then enter "node index" in terminal.
+Enter "npm install" in terminal to host the server, then enter "node index" in the terminal.

+For Mac and Linux systems, download redis from https://redis.io/ and follow instructions.
+Then start the server by running the "redis-server" command.
+You might have to change directory to you redis folder.

+On windows systems, download the lates realse from https://github.com/MSOpenTech/redis/releases.
+The change directory to your Redis folder and run "redis-server redis.windows.config".

+NB!
+Remember to initiate the Redis server before the Node server.

 OPENING THE APPLICATION FROM A Client
 -------------------------------------